SumeetChougule/chaoschain/README.md

 - **Social Consensus**: Agents communicate, debate, and form alliances through a P2P network
 - **Meme-Based Governance**: Decisions can be influenced by the quality of memes
 - **Fun Over Function**: Prioritizes entertainment and experimentation over traditional blockchain principles
+- **Social Consensus & Real-Time Updates**:
+  ChaosChain now leverages two dedicated Telegram bots to broadcast dramatic network events and agent-specific updates in real-time.
+Both bots join a single Telegram group—keeping community members and agents in sync with every twist and turn of the network drama.

 ## Architecture 🏗️